 To fully enjoy the wildlife-viewing opportunities this exciting program offers, participants should be fit and in good health.
 Our yacht’s schedule includes morning and afternoon shore excursions each day.
 To visit the islands you will need to board Zodiacs; there will be landings directly onto the beach (wet landings) or onto a dock or rocks (dry landings).
 You must be able to climb easily into and out of Zodiacs and walk up to three miles at a comfortable pace over uneven terrain, with frequent stops for nature viewing.
 Should you have any physical limitations, please notify us in advance of your departure.

 On the equator, the Galápagos Islands are in a subtropical zone with temperatures determined by the almost constant ocean currents and trade winds.
 Please come prepared for warm, sunny conditions, and bring adequate sun protection.
-In July, temperatures should be in the 75°F to 85°F range with minimal rainfall, while water temperatures will be between 70°F to 80°F. GuayaquÍl will be between 75°F to 90°F, with wetter (humid) conditions.
+In July, temperatures should be in the 70°F to 85°F range with minimal rainfall, while water temperatures will be between 70°F to 80°F.

 If you wish to do your own research on the region’s climate, you may want to check local weather conditions on the Internet, the Weather Channel, or Accuweather shortly before departure.